JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/vector_math.rst

 Description
 -----------
-This node carries 11 vector math operation:
+This node performs 11 vector math operations:

 - **Add** - Add input vector A to input vector B.
 - **Subtract** - Subtract input vector B from input vector A.